DomiKamu/OhmerPrems/README.md

 QuadPercs can operate **from 44.1kHz to 192kHz** (Free version is limited at 44.1kHz, higher sample rate sounds are muted), thanks to external pre-computed sample tables - made by fabulous iZotope softwares suite - who permit to keep the sound quality at highest sample rates!

-Like other Ohmer and OhmerPrems modules, QuadPercs comes in six models (GUI theme variations):
+Like other Ohmer Modules (free, Open Source), and some OhmerPrems modules, QuadPercs comes in 6 models (panel theme variants):
 - _Creamy_ (default/browser view if **Use dark panels if available** option is disabled from **View** menu)
 - _Stage Repro_
 - _Absolute Night_ (default/browser view if **Use dark panels if available** option is enabled from **View** menu)